DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/legend_title.md

 ## Customize Title Layout

-There is posibility to change title alignment using class names:
+Like the legend layout, the title layout is customized using CSS styles.
+The following example shows how to align the title to the left:

 .embedded-demo({ "path": "layout/title", "showThemeSelector": true })